-Cocos Island National Park covers primarily a marine ecosystem, globally significant for sharks.
+Cocos Island National Park covers a remote oceanic island primarily known for its marine ecosystem, that is globally significant for sharks.

 Situated at a meeting point of major currents, marine species come here for feeding, reproduction and ‘cleaning’ (having parasites removed by specialised fish).
 The sharks range from the near-threatened Silky and Lemon Shark to the Hammerhead Shark; aggregations of large pelagic fish can also be seen and the area is visited by Blue Whale and Bottlenose Dolphin.
 The island is covered by a tropical rainforest and a cloud forest, and has three endemic bird species.